samply/blaze/docs/performance/cql.md

 ![](cql/simple-code-search-100k-fh.png)

 The second bar chart shows the results for the 100k-fh dataset which differs by the 100 k dataset in that it contains a full history of patient data instead of a history capped at 10 years.
 Especially the number of observations is 191 M compared to only 59 M in the 100k dataset.
 Comparing the two bar charts, the performance is nearly identical.
-So for simple code search, the performance doesn't depend of the amount of patient history.
+So for simple code search, the performance doesn't depend on the amount of patient history.

 ![](cql/simple-code-search-1M.png)